ch72/All-Purpose-Listing-App/README.md

 If javac does not work, download a JDK and set up environment variables (System -> Advanced System Settings -> Environment Variables, then edit Path variable and add JRE and JDK)

+Note: Executing on Windows can be a little messy, so if possible, try to
+      convert GUIProject.jar into an executable to allow for cleaner execution (I'm working on a fix for this)